 You can survive being in a powerless situation.
 I was powerless and I could not change my mother’s date with destiny.
 I was on an emotional roller coaster as each day she grew weaker and weaker, and I couldn’t do anything to change the situation or the circumstance.
 I immediately reflected on many people who wrote me letters expressing the same thing: how they were powerless over situations they wanted to change.
 Suddenly, I understood them better through their letters.
 I was humbled to learn that what happens to my readers can also happen to me.

 Teach your children to be givers and nurturers.
 Taking care of my mother was a family affair.
 I had the support of my husband and my three sons.
 My sons would forgo outings with friends, dates, football practice and other events to stay at home and help take care of their grandmother.
 Surely, I am not the only person who thinks this is a very entitled generation that only wants to receive and never give anything to others -- especially an elderly dying woman.
 Yet I allowed them to do what my mother taught me: to be a nurturer and give back to others.

 I learned to be patient.
 As women, we tend to have a commanding presence and assume responsibility for everything.
 This way, we don’t have to wait for anyone or anything.
 We can do it ourselves and make sure the task is done right to our liking.
 It may sound strange, but my mother taught me to be patient with her life transition.
 It was difficult and challenging.
 She taught me to be patient with the caregivers who helped me care for her because their routines and strategies for care differed from mine.
 Even in death, she taught me to be patient with those who arranged her travel to her final resting place in Dallas.

 As mothers, we never stop teaching our children, in life and in death.
-This is the first Mother’s Day I will ever spend without my mother.
-And I am so aware that I am my mother’s daughter -- and I always will be.
+I am so aware that I am my mother’s daughter -- and I always will be.